 Harlequin Rasbora Diet and Feeding

 Rasboras are not picky eaters and enjoy a varied diet of high-quality flakes or granules and live foods such as daphnia and artemia.
 You can supplement this diet with meaty options such as freeze-dried bloodworms or tubifex worms.
-Rasbora also enjoy an occasional treat of fresh vegetables.
+Rasbora also enjoy frequent treats of fresh vegetables.

 Male and female rasboras are roughly the same size, but the sexes are easily distinguished.
-Males are much redder in the dorsal and tail fins as well as in the caudal peduncle region.
-The female is more golden and, when full of roe, her belly is deeper than that of her mate.
+Males have much more red coloring in the dorsal and caudal fins as well as in the caudal peduncle region.
+The female is more of a golden hue, and when full of roe, her belly is deeper than that of her mate.

 Breeding the Harlequin Rasbora

-To breed harlequin rasboras, set up a separate breeding tank that includes broad-leafed Cryptocoryne plants, the rasbora's favorite location for laying eggs in its natural environment.
+To breed harlequin rasboras, first set up a separate breeding tank that includes broad-leafed cryptocoryne plants, the rasbora's favorite location for laying eggs in its natural environment.

-First, place a well-conditioned adult male with a younger female, heavy with roe, in the breeding tank late in the day.
-Courtship should probably begin early the next morning.
-It is instigated by the male and includes the usual fin-flaring and dancing in front of his mate.
-The pair starts swimming around the tank together and eventually moves under a suitable broad leaf of a plant.
+Next, place a well-conditioned adult male with a female, heavy with roe, in the breeding tank late in the day.
+Courtship begins early the next morning; it is initiated by the male and includes the usual fin-flaring and dancing.
+The pair starts swimming together, eventually moving under a suitable broad leaf of a plant.
 Here they turn upside down and deposit a few eggs.
-Then they move off and court some more before coming back to spawn again, which will probably take place on the same plant, or even the same leaf.
+They move off to court again before coming back to spawn again, which will probably take place on the same plant, or even the same leaf.

-When a healthy pair is finished, it will have deposited 25 to 100 eggs.
+A healthy pair will have deposited 25 to 100 eggs.
 Rasboras are not avid egg eaters, but they will eat some of the eggs occasionally.
-Therefore, it's a good idea to remove the parents as soon as breeding is concluded.
+Therefore, it's a good idea to remove the parents as soon as breeding has concluded.